 Extended maternity leave can make female workers worry about advancement opportunities, being replaced or losing job skills.
 Some businesses may even hesitate to hire female workers due to concerns about costs and longer leave.

-Therefore, they ask to go back to work earlier by choosing to send their children to grandparents or daycare.
+Therefore, they ask to go back to work earlier by choosing to send their children to grandparents or nursery.
 Therefore, in addition to increasing maternity leave from 6 months to 7 months, we need to apply many other social welfare policies."

 Mr. Phuong said that the proposal of the Ministry of Health is humane, contributing to improving population quality and protecting the health of mothers and children.